Behaviorism: Molecular versus molar behaviorism

 Skinner's view of behavior is most often characterized as a "molecular" view of behavior; that is, behavior can be decomposed into atomistic parts or molecules.
 This view is inconsistent with Skinner's complete description of behavior as delineated in other works, including his 1981 article "Selection by Consequences".
 Skinner proposed that a complete account of behavior requires understanding of selection history at three levels: biology (the natural selection or phylogeny of the animal); behavior (the reinforcement history or ontogeny of the behavioral repertoire of the animal); and for some species, culture (the cultural practices of the social group to which the animal belongs).
 This whole organism then interacts with its environment.
 Molecular behaviorists use notions from melioration theory, negative power function discounting or additive versions of negative power function discounting.
+According to Moore, the perseverance in a molecular examination of behavior may be sign of a desire for an in-depth understanding, maybe to identify any underlying mechanism or components that contribute to comples actions.
+This strategy might involve elements, procedure, or variables that contribute to behaviorism.

 Molar behaviorists, such as Howard Rachlin, Richard Herrnstein, and William Baum, argue that behavior cannot be understood by focusing on events in the moment.
 That is, they argue that behavior is best understood as the ultimate product of an organism's history and that molecular behaviorists are committing a fallacy by inventing fictitious proximal causes for behavior.
 Molar behaviorists argue that standard molecular constructs, such as "associative strength", are better replaced by molar variables such as rate of reinforcement.
 Thus, a molar behaviorist would describe "loving someone" as a pattern of loving behavior over time; there is no isolated, proximal cause of loving behavior, only a history of behaviors (of which the current behavior might be an example) that can be summarized as "love".

 Theoretical behaviorism

 Skinner's radical behaviorism has been highly successful experimentally, revealing new phenomena with new methods, but Skinner's dismissal of theory limited its development.
 Theoretical behaviorism recognized that a historical system, an organism, has a state as well as sensitivity to stimuli and the ability to emit responses.
 Indeed, Skinner himself acknowledged the possibility of what he called "latent" responses in humans, even though he neglected to extend this idea to rats and pigeons.
 Latent responses constitute a repertoire, from which operant reinforcement can select.
-Theoretical behaviorism links between the brain and the behavior that provides a real understanding of the behavior.
-Rather than a mental presumption of how brain-behavior relates.
+Theoretical behaviorism links between the brain and the behavior that provides a real understanding of the behavior, rather than a mental presumption of how brain-behavior relates.
+The theoretical concept of behaviorism are blended with knowledge of mental structure such as memory and expectancies associated with inflexible behaviorist stances that have traditionally forbidden the examination of the mental state.
+Because of its flexibility, theoretical behaviorism permits the cognitive process to have an impact on behavior.

 Behavior analysis and culture

-Cultural analysis has always been at the philosophical core of radical behaviorism from the early days (as seen in Skinner's Walden Two, Science & Human Behavior, Beyond Freedom & Dignity, and About Behaviorism).

-During the 1980s, behavior analysts, most notably Sigrid Glenn, had a productive interchange with cultural anthropologist Marvin Harris (the most notable proponent of "cultural materialism") regarding interdisciplinary work.
-Very recently, behavior analysts have produced a set of basic exploratory experiments in an effort toward this end.
-Behaviorism is also frequently used in game development, although this application is controversial.